Skrylar/ImpromptuModular/README.md

 * [GateSeq64](#gate-seq-64): 16-phrase gate sequencer with 64 steps per sequence and per-step gate probability control, perfect for adding controlled randomness to your drum patterns (can be configured as 1x64, 2x32 or 4x16).

-* [BigButtonSeq](#big-button-seq): 6-channel 64-step sequencer based on the infamous BigButton by Look Mum No Computer.
+* [BigButtonSeq](#big-button-seq): 6-channel 64-step trigger sequencer based on the infamous BigButton by Look Mum No Computer.

 * [Semi-Modular Synth 16](#sms-16): Internally pre-patched all in one synthesizer for quickly getting sounds and learning the basics of modular synthesis.